vegaprotocol/vega/visor/run-config.md

 ## *VegaConfig*
-Allows to configure Vega binary and it's arguments.
+Configuration options for the Vega binary and its arguments.

 ### Fields